WHICH MATERIALS DO YOU USE? (This is probably my most frequently asked question so I better start with that and give you all the details)

 Pencil drawings are quicker but I still use a lot of time on details to make them as realistic as possible.
 Also depends if it's a commission or a personal project.

 HOW DID YOU LEARN TO DRAW?
 I'm self-taught when it comes to drawing.
 I think, I might have been born with a great eye for "just" drawing what I see.
-But it all comes down to practice practice practice.
+But it all comes down to a big love for drawing and practice practice practice.

 WHAT DO YOU DO?
-I work as a freelance illustrator and graphic designer who tries to create interesting and aestheticly pleasing designs for people and this world we live in.
+I work as a freelance illustrator and graphic designer and I am passionate about creating interesting and aestheticly pleasing designs for people and this world we live in.